promitbasak/TicTacToe-Pygame/README.md

 - Enter any number between 1 to 9 to give your turn.
 The board behaves like a (3 * 3) grid.

 ## Drawbacks
-- Poor Graphics.
+- Not a great Graphics.
-- Poor optimization as I have written almost everything from scratch.
+- Not greatly optimized as I have written almost everything from scratch.
 - Mobile version Code runs on FHD resolution phone only.

 ## Bugs